 A private security company managing and monitoring your domestic premises might seem somewhat over-the-top.
 It might also be unaffordable.
 However, for your business, it is neither of these things.
 Management and monitoring of your cybersecurity should be carried out by IT security professionals.

-A Managed Security Service Provider (MSSP) is an IT support company that manages your cybersecurity – it’s like private security for your business.
+A Managed Security Service Provider (MSSP) is an IT support company that manages your security in cyberspace– it’s like private security for your business.
 MSSPs allow you to outsource your cybersecurity to professionals, which in turn allows you to focus on your core business.

 Given that cyber-criminality is increasingly pervasive and professionalised, and that even rogue nation-states are getting in on the act and targeting Western businesses, you need to consider getting cybersecurity professionals on your side in order to combat the increasing threats facing your business.
 One way of doing this is by employing them directly, but it is often significantly more cost-effective to turn to an MSSP.
 Companies who do neither must accept the fact that they are embracing a significant amount of risk that could lead to damages.